 Setting a Compound Angle

 The need for cutting compound angles arises when installing crown molding among other applications.
 It’s a relatively simple process of setting both a miter angle and bevel angle.
 Knowing what those angles are, however, is a different story.
 Many websites exist to help you figure those out.
-Also, some miter saws include a guide right on the saw.
+Also, some saws include a guide right on the tool.

 Make the Cut